 Trend analysis was conducted on the parameters total phosphorus (TP), chlorophyll-a, total dissolved solids (TDS) and Secchi depth to look for changes over time in both the north and south basins of Skeleton Lake.
-Both basins were first sampled through LakeWatch in 2005 and last sampled in 2021 - this date range has been used for the trend analysis.
+Both basins were first sampled through LakeWatch in 2005 and last sampled in 2022 - this date range has been used for the trend analysis.
 However, the north basin was not sampled from 2006 through 2009, leaving a four year gap in the data.
 While trend analysis is still possible given this gap, inferences made from the data are less reliable.
 Data is presented below for the different parameters in each lake as both line and box-and-whisker plots.
 Detailed methods are available in the ALMS Guide to Trend Analysis on Alberta Lakes.

-In the north basin, chlorophyll-a and TDS have significantly increased over the sampling period, and Secchi depth has significantly decreased.
-There has been not a significant trend detected for TP in the north basin.
+In the north basin, TP, chlorophyll- $\alpha$ and TDS have significantly increased over the sampling period, and Secchi depth has significantly decreased.

-In the south basin, TDS has significantly increased over the sampling period, and TP significantly decreased during the sampling period.
-No significant trends were detected for chlorophyll-a and Secchi depth.
+In the south basin, TDS has significantly increased over the sampling period.
+No significant trends were detected for TP, chlorophyll-a, or Secchi depth.